Skip to main content

 • Call the customer service number on your receipt, invoice, or the company website

-• Follow up by email to create a written record — send to the customer service email address, not just the contact form
+• Follow up by email to create a written record — send to the customer service email, not just a contact form

-• Be specific: describe the problem, when you bought it, what you want (repair, replacement, refund)
+• Be specific: describe the problem, purchase date, what you want (repair, replacement, refund)

-• If the first agent says no, ask to speak with a supervisor — persistence often works
+• If the first agent refuses, ask politely to speak with a supervisor

 Phone script — what to say

-A formal letter — especially by registered mail — signals you are serious and creates legal weight.
+A formal letter, especially registered mail (lettre recommandée avec accusé de réception, LRAR), signals you are serious and triggers the legal 2-month response deadline.

 Timeframe: If no satisfactory response within 2 weeks